DandyLyons/notes/content/Topics/Music Business/Music Publishing/Royalty Collection/Mechanical Licenses/TheMLC/bulk registration in TheMLC.md

 ## Gotchas
 ### Entering Multiple Recordings on a Single Work
-==As far as I can tell this is not possible on the bulk registration tool.
+- ==As far as I can tell this is not possible on the bulk registration tool.
 It is possible with the Individual Registration Tool however.==
+	- WORKAROUND: We can bulk register songs.
+Then we can add more recordings using the [Matching Tool](https://help.themlc.com/en/support/what-is-the-matching-tool).

 ### **Entering Multiple Writers on a Single Work**

 **==A work title may only appear once per bulk work document.==**